Shiatsu is based on traditional Japanese massage therapy.

 Your therapist may want to delay your treatment until you have recovered if you have a high temperature (fever).

-Research into shiatsu
+Research into shiatsu for cancer

 There is no scientific evidence that shiatsu can cure or prevent any type of disease, including cancer.

 We also need more research to find out how it can help people with cancer control symptoms and side effects.
+Most of the studies that have been done to date are small.

 There has been general research into shiatsu and acupressure.
 Acupressure is one of the techniques used in shiatsu practice.
 They are both based on the meridian system of Traditional Chinese Medicine and use the same pressure points.